Preparing for Storms/Flooding: Owners of Fuel Oil Tanks

 Oil Tank Precautions

-Owners of commercial and residential fuel oil tanks located in flood-prone areas should take precautions in preparation for Hurricane Sandy to minimize risk for flooding of the tank.
+Owners of commercial and residential fuel oil tanks located in flood-prone areas should take precautions to minimize risk for flooding of the tank.
 Check tanks for the following (a tank contractor may be needed to check the tank and make any needed improvements):

 the tank should be protected from floating or toppling over by flood waters or high winds;